Last Updated on January 22, 2024 by Sharon Advik

-What’s an exciting formula, a fast maximum aperture of F 2.8.
+What’s an exciting formula, a fast maximum aperture of F 2.8?

-It’s useful for capturing wider rooms, giving unexciting scenes that dramatically new perspective, or shooting indoors or in tight spots.
+It helps capture wider rooms, giving unexciting scenes that dramatically new perspective, or shooting indoors or in tight spots.

-But the zoom range is far less interesting, covering a wide-angle to standard focal length.
+But the zoom range is far less attractive, covering a wide-angle to standard focal length.

 The wide maximum aperture of F 2.8 lets in quite a lot of light and makes it easier to shoot indoors or in darker conditions.

 F 2.8 can also give you more noticeably out-of-focus backgrounds and image stabilization.

 This lens is a sure contender for the bulkiest wide-angle lens in the world.

-This lens really means serious business.
+This lens means serious business.

-It turns heavily and not very smoothly.
-You won’t be able to fit any filters to the front of this lens, unfortunately.
+Unfortunately, you won’t be able to fit any filters to the front of this lens.

-The lens has full-time manual focusing so that you can turn that thing at any time.
+The lens has full-time manual focusing so that you can turn that thing anytime.

-Overall, the lens’s build quality is excellent, although its zooming is a bit stiff.
-It’s definitely a hefty piece of kit.
+The lens’s build quality is excellent, although its zooming is stiff.

 We saw fantastic sharpness and contrast in the middle of the image.

-But this is actually a better performance than average for the first ultra-wide-angle lens.
+But this is a better performance than average for the first ultra-wide-angle lens.

 Overall, this heavyweight camera lens punches very strongly in image quality.

-It’s very sharp indeed at 15 a millimeter, even with the aperture wide open at F 2.8 as a Canon user.
+It’s very sharp at 15 a millimeter, even with the wide aperture open at F 2.8 as a Canon user.

 Suppose I were on the market for a new ultra-wide-angle lens for my full-frame camera.